eitansuez/spring-petclinic-istio/README.md

 1. Call `visits-service` directly:

     ```shell
-    kubectl exec sleep -- curl visits-service:8080/pets/visits\?petId=8 | jq
+    kubectl exec $SLEEP -- curl -s visits-service:8080/pets/visits\?petId=8 | jq
     ```

     Observe the call succeed and return a list of visits for this particular pet.

-2. Call the `petclinic-frontend` endpoint, and note that for each pet, we see a list of visits:
+1. Call the `petclinic-frontend` endpoint, and note that for each pet, we see a list of visits:

     ```shell
-    kubectl exec sleep -- curl petclinic-frontend:8080/api/gateway/owners/6 | jq
+    kubectl exec $SLEEP -- curl -s petclinic-frontend:8080/api/gateway/owners/6 | jq
     ```

-3. Edit the deployment manifest for the `visits-service` so that the environment variable `DELAY_MILLIS` is set to the value "5000" (which is 5 seconds).
+1. Edit the deployment manifest for the `visits-service` so that the environment variable `DELAY_MILLIS` is set to the value "5000" (which is 5 seconds).
+One way to do this is to edit the file with (then save and exit):

-4. Once the new visits-service pod reaches ready status, make the same call again:

     ```shell
-    kubectl exec sleep -- curl -v visits-service:8080/pets/visits\?petId=8
+    kubectl edit deploy visits-v1
     ```

+1. Once the new visits-service pod reaches ready status, make the same call again:

+    ```shell
+    kubectl exec $SLEEP -- curl -v visits-service:8080/pets/visits\?petId=8
+    ```

     Observe the 504 (Gateway timeout) response this time around (because it exceeds the 4-second timeout).

-5. Call the `petclinic-frontend` endpoint once more, and note that for each pet, the list of visits is empty:
+1. Call the `petclinic-frontend` endpoint once more, and note that for each pet, the list of visits is empty:

     ```shell
-    kubectl exec sleep -- curl petclinic-frontend:8080/api/gateway/owners/6 | jq
+    kubectl exec $SLEEP -- curl -s petclinic-frontend:8080/api/gateway/owners/6 | jq
     ```

     That is, the call succeeds, the timeout is caught, and the fallback empty list of visits is returned in its place.
     Tail the logs of `petclinic-frontend` and observe a log message indicating the fallback was triggered.

+1. To restore the original behavior with no delay, edit the `visits-v1` deployment again and set the environment variable value to "0".

 ## Leverage workload identity